jerickjoe111/launch-school/JS230/01_DOM.md

 #### Element content as plain text

 The `textContent` property is defined by the `Node` class, so it works for Text nodes and Element nodes.
 For Element nodes, it returns all the text in all descendants of the element (without the HTML syntax).
+Setting `textContent` on a node removes all the node's children and replaces them with a single Text node with the given string value.

 ### Creating, inserting and deleting nodes.